TimotheeHabra/coman_robotran/README.md

 Consequently, this Git version does not save these files outside the _CoMan_versions_ folder.
 To get them back, you must copy-paste them to their correct location, or run CMake.
 For the Simulink version, you must also modify the flags at the beginning of the matlab file ' _compile_c_files.m_ ', located in _workR/Simulink_.

+The Robotran [SDL](http://www.libsdl.org/) features (SDL interactions with joystick and keyboard, real-time plot visualization) are also availbale with libcoman.
+For more information, consult the [README.md](StandaloneC/src/libcoman_ctrl/README.md) located in the [libcoman_ctrl](StandaloneC/src/libcoman_ctrl) folder.

+The current state of the controller allows position or torque tracking for all the joints.
+The references are updated in the [get_ref.c](StandaloneC/src/project/controller_files/get_ref.c) file.
+For instance, torque references need to be updated in _ovs->Qq_ref[i]_ and are activated with this line: _ovs->imp_ctrl_index[i] = QQ_REF_TRACKING;_.
+The joint index _i_ depends on a list presented int the [controller_def.h](StandaloneC/src/project/controller_files/controller_def.h) file.

+Positions and torques low-level controller is implemented in the [impedance_controller.c](StandaloneC/src/project/simulation_files/impedance_controller.c) file.
+While its purpose is to reproduce the low-level controller on the real COMAN, the gains and rules are not exactly the same.
+Consequently, this file could be improved.
+At the end, the voltage _uvs->Voltage[i]_ sent to each motor _i_ is computed and converted in a controller reference called _uvs->Control[i]_ (with torque units) in the [controller_outputs.c](StandaloneC/src/project/interface_controller/controller_outputs.c) file.

+Joints models are then integrated (with _uvs->Control[i]_) in the [user_Derivative.c](StandaloneC/src/project/user_files/user_Derivative.c) file, producing joint torques in the [user_JointForces.c](StandaloneC/src/project/user_files/user_JointForces.c) file.
+The joint torques _MBSdata->Qq[i]_ are the ones Robotran is using to compute the dynamical equations.
+Their indexes _i_ are not the same as the ones of _ovs->imp_ctrl_index[i]'_: they correspond to the list available in the [simu_def.h](StandaloneC/src/project/simulation_files/simu_def.h) file.

+The files in the [controller_files](StandaloneC/src/project/controller_files) folder do not have access to all the data from Robotran.
+This is done on purpose, so that the controller only has inputs available on the real COMAN.
+Then, transferring the controller to the real hardware is straightforward.
+These inputs are defined in the [controller_inputs.c](StandaloneC/src/project/interface_controller/controller_inputs.c) file.

 [![ScreenShot](Documentation/media/coman_robotran.png)](https://www.youtube.com/watch?v=U3EtptopR0c)